HappyFunCorp/web-accessibility/README.md

 2. https://www.nvaccess.org
 3. CSS less mode in browser
 4. Screen Readers (Voice Over in Mac)
+5. ct.css is a little diagnostic snippet, named after Computed Tomography (CT) scans, that exposes potential performance issues in your page’s <head> tags, and will disappear as soon as you’ve fixed them. https://csswizardry.com/ct/

 ### Usability
 - Avoid using technical language/jargon in text.
 Keep it as simple as possible.